knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

 ```

 The Kafka Config Map is used to configure the `brokers` of your Apache
-Kafka installation, as well as other settings:
+Kafka installation, as well as other settings.
+Note that not all settings are
+applicable to the consolidated channel type.
+In particular, the `receiver` and
+`admintype` fields of the `eventing-kafka.channel` section are only used by the
+distributed channel type.

 ```shell
 kubectl get configmap -n knative-eventing config-kafka